 Tie the curd in a muslin cloth and place it hanging for eight hours. (hung curd)Divide the curd into four portions.
 Add sugar and ashwagandha powder to one part of the curd.
 Knead into a smooth paste.
 You can refrigerate the remaining three portions and use them when needed.Add mixed nuts, cardamom, nutmeg, saffron and almond to improve the taste.

-One can use Ashwagandha powder in many ways to make crunchy snacks, tinctures, tea, among others.
-One can also use it to make a face cleanser, anti-acne cream as well.
+One can use Ashwagandha powder in many ways to make crunchy snacks, tinctures, and tea, among others.
+One can also use it to make a face cleanser, and anti-acne cream as well.

 Ashwagandha Side Effects

 Ashwagandha is safe for consumption if you take the correct dosage.
 Though the effect of long-term consumption of this herb is not known, there have not been any cases of fatal or severe ashwagandha side effects.
 Large doses of ashwagandha might cause vomiting, diarrhoea, or upset stomach in some people.
 The side effects of the herb differ from one person to another.
-Talk to your healthcare provider before taking them.
-Some reported side effects include skin burning and discolouration, sedation, severe liver injury, thyrotoxicosis, increased testosterone levels.
+Talk to your healthcare specialist before consuming ashwagandha or its supplements.
+Some reported side effects include skin burning and discolouration, sedation, severe liver injury, thyrotoxicosis, and increased testosterone levels.